zbsss/Evolutionary-Simulation/README.md

 - ![#ffec19](https://placehold.it/15/ffec19/000000?text=+) `-` ![#f6412d](https://placehold.it/15/f6412d/000000?text=+) `Animal color range depending on it's energy (more red, higher the energy)`

 ### Selection an animal
 After pausing the animation you can select an animal by clicking on it.
 There can only be one selected animal at a time.
+After being selected the animals color changes to [#ac00e6](https://placehold.it/15/ac00e6/000000?text=+), and it's data is shown in the panel 'SELECTED ANIMAL'.

 ### Settings

 ### Reports
-Reports are generated and saved when you click the Save report button.
-Each report hold the average information from the whole simulation of top, and data gathered from each day of the simulation.
+Reports are generated and saved when you click the 'Save report' button.
+Each report holds the average information from the whole simulation, and data gathered from each day of the simulation.